samratkarki/samratkarki/README.md

 <!-- - 🔭 I’m currently working on todo app -->
 - 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate on JS Projects
-- ⚡ Fun fact: Proud employee of Modern Day IT systems
+- ⚡ Proud employee of Modern Day IT systems

 <!---
 - 🤔 I’m looking for help with ...